The upside down industry: predictions for the future of food spending.

 Over the past decade, food spending in the United States has been turned upside down.

-Aside from reaching approximate parity in 2007, 2010 was the first year that total Food Away from Home (FAFH) expenditures truly overtook Food at Home (FAH) expenditures.
+Aside from reaching approximate parity in 2007 and 2009, 2010 was the first year that total Food Away from Home (FAFH) expenditures truly overtook Food at Home (FAH) expenditures.

 While some may say that recent FAFH (also generally referred to as “foodservice” in this article) growth is a function of favorable economic conditions, this doesn’t tell the whole story.
 Although increases in foodservice spending over the previous years may reflect many Americans having more money to spend at restaurants, foodservice has been eating away at overall FAH (also generally referred to as “retail” in this article) expenditures since the late 1990s.